musikele/musikele.github.io/_posts/2020-05-23-serve-https-requests-with-express-and-nodejs.md

 * via [Requestly](https://www.requestly.in/ "Requestly.in") (a firefox and chrome plugin) it is possible to redirect a request to localhost
 * by specifying an entry in `/etc/hosts` we can also redirect traffic for a domain to aother ip, like localhost

 The problem is when our target website is on **https**.
 As you know, when the page is served on a secure channel, all other requests must be https too.
-This means that if I require “**https**://michelenasti.com“ I cannot add a script tag pointing to “**http**://cdn.google.com/jquery.js“ - the browser will refuse to serve the file and will display some warning in console.
+This means that if I require **`https`**`://michelenasti.com` I cannot add a script tag pointing to **`http`**`://cdn.google.com/jquery.js` - the browser will refuse to serve the file and will display a warning in console.

-> The opposite doesn't hold: if the page is on http, you can link to https files.
+> The opposite is not true: if the page is on http, you can link to https files.

 So I needed to serve my files over https.
 How to do that?